marcusoftnet/marcusoftnet.github.io/_posts/2017-12-18-tdd-for--year-olds---an-experiment-in-teaching-my-sons-class.md

 * Secondly I realize that typing is a real pain for kids.
 It took Albert ca 10 seconds to find certain keys, every time.
 Not surprisingly but that would not fly in the class as I had only 1 hour to spare
 * Thirdly - I lost Albert about 10 minutes in as I hadn't installed the right tools ([Mocha](https://mochajs.org/) for example), created files and was fiddling around trying to get the tool up.

-Therefore I spent about 2 hours setting my project up in a state that was a good starting point:
+therefore I spent about 2 hours setting my project up in a state that was a good starting point:

 * Had all necessary files created (the test file and the production code)
 * Had a command for continuously running tests, in the `package.json`-file `mocha *.js --watch -R list`)